Virtual assistant

 Creation/Editing of a Note or an Issue to Address

-Close an issue to be addressed
+Close an issue to address

-The status of a site
+The statuses of a site

 Add/Modify the Building(s)

-The steps for setting up a site
+The steps to set up a site

 Add/Edit Equipment

-Edit Site Basic Information
+Edit Basic Site Information

 Equipment